This repository contains an experimental Swift gRPC API and code generator.

 Please get involved!
 See our guidelines for contributing.

-CocoaPods spec linter should be run to ensure that there are no new warnings/errors:
+Run the CocoaPods linter to ensure that there are no new warnings/errors:

 $ pod spec lint SwiftGRPC.podspec